-- MRIdian® MRI-Guided Radiation Therapy.
-One of the newest and most important advances in radiation therapy is the MRIdian® MRI Linear Accelerator at Reading Hospital — the first to be used in Pennsylvania.
+- MRI-Guided radiation rherapy.
 The system significantly enhances tumor radiation treatment by precisely targeting the tumor in real-time.
 This is critical because tumors can shift and move even slightly with subtle natural movements such as when the patient breathes or is digesting food.
-The MRIdian® offers safer treatment by lessening radiation exposure to healthy tissues and exposure to nearby organs.
+The system offers safer treatment by lessening radiation exposure to healthy tissues and exposure to nearby organs.

 - Radiation therapy.
 This treatment can be used by itself, with surgery, chemotherapy or both.
 It’s a pain-free treatment that shrinks or destroys cancer cells while still protecting healthy tissue.
-Your team will guide you to one of our sophisticated forms of radiation treatment, which include image guided radiation therapy (IGRT), intensity modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS), such as the CyberKnife.
+Your team will guide you to one of our sophisticated forms of radiation treatment, which include image guided radiation therapy (IGRT), intensity modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS).

-- CyberKnife: The CyberKnife® Robotic Radiosurgery System is a painless, noninvasive, outpatient cancer treatment with minimal to no side effects.
+- Our robotic radiosurgery system is a painless, noninvasive, outpatient cancer treatment with minimal to no side effects.
 Your specialist can zero in on the target tumor and irradiate it without harming the surrounding healthy tissue.